+Upfront Selling

-Upfront Selling Commissions and Dealer Manager Fees(2)-our dealer manager
+Commissions and Dealer Manager Fees(2)-our dealer manager

-Our dealer manager is entitled to receive upfront selling commissions of up to 3.0%, number of Class T and Class S shares and upfront dealer manager fees of 0.5%, of the transaction price of each Class T share sold in the primary offering, however such amounts may vary at certain participating broker-dealers provided that the sum will not exceed 3.5% of the transaction price.
+Our dealer manager is entitled to receive upfront selling commissions of up to 3.0%, and upfront dealer manager fees of 0.5%, of the transaction price of each Class T share sold in the primary offering, however such amounts may vary at certain participating broker-dealers provided that the sum will not exceed 3.5% of the transaction price.
 Our dealer manager is entitled to receive upfront selling commissions of up to 3.5% of the transaction price of each Class S share sold in the primary offering.
 Our dealer manager anticipates that all or a portion of the upfront selling commissions and dealer manager fees will be retained by, or reallowed (paid) to, participating brokerdealers.